robzed/robslife/README.md

 IMPORTANT FILES
 ---------------

-tape_wrapper.tap - you can load this into ZX Spectrum emulator robslife.asm - this contains the actual core Life program in Z80 Assembler. tape_wrapper.asm - make a single test BASIC program with a glider.
+* tape_wrapper.tap - you can load this into ZX Spectrum emulator
+* robslife.asm - this contains the actual core Life program in Z80 Assembler.
+* tape_wrapper.asm - make a single test BASIC program with a glider.

+With tape_wrapper.tap type 'GO TO 40' to step the next frame.

 MACHINE CODE
 ------------